peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 nameserver contacted.
 This may cause old and new DS RRsets to be deployed in an alternating fashion.
-The zone maintainer, having detected that the DS deployment was successful, may then confidently remove the old DNSKEY from the zonefile, only to find out later that the DS RRset has been turned back, breaking the delegation's DNSSEC chain of trust.
+The zone maintainer, having detected that the DS deployment was successful, may then confidently remove the old DNSKEY from the zone, only to find out later that the DS RRset has been turned back, breaking the delegation's DNSSEC chain of trust.

 Checking for consistency minimizes this risk.
 In case the parent reports